 To become the world’s most exciting and profitable travel retailer, personally delivering amazing experiences to our people, our customers and our partners.

 3. Our Purpose – Why Do We Exist?

 To open up the world for those who want to see.

 - For our people this means opening up their world by helping them develop professionally and personally.

 - For our customers it is by delivering amazing travel experiences.

-- To our suppliers, it is working together to provide amazing travel experiences to our customers.
+- To our suppliers, it is working together to provide amazing travel experiences.

 4. Our Core Values – Lasting and Key Values Unique To Us